help-me-mom/ng-mocks/README.md

 * **karmaTypescriptConfig.bundlerOptions.resolve.directories** - An array of directories where modules will be recursively looked up.<br/>
   Defaults to `["node_modules"]`.

+* **karmaTypescriptConfig.bundlerOptions.transforms** - An array of functions transforming the bundled code.
+  For more detailed documentation, please see the Transforms API section in this document.<br/>

 * **karmaTypescriptConfig.bundlerOptions.validateSyntax** - A boolean indicating whether the syntax ofthe bundled code should be validated.
   Setting this to `false` may speed up bundling for large projects with lots of imports from `node_modules`.<br/>
   Defaults to `true`.